hubblec4/Matroska-Playback/EditionEntry.md

 If this element is set to 1 then the Edition is ordered and uses [Ordered Chapters](#OrderedChapters.md).

 ## `EditionFlagHidden`
-If this element is set to 1 then the Edition is hidden and no chapter markers are generated for the timeline.
+If this element is set to 1 then the Edition is hidden/invisible and no chapter markers are generated for the timeline.
 Furthermore, a player should NOT "show" this Edition, meaning the user can not see or select this Edition.

 ## `EditionFlagDefault`
 If this element is set to 1 then the Edition is